Who is a committer?

 We don't use merge commits.

 If at any point during development or review you discover a potential security issue, we ask that you report it to firstname.lastname@example.org and don't discuss it further in public.
-We review security sensitive patches privately, off GitHub.
-We do not currently have a way to open access to those reviews after the patches have been released.
+We review security issues privately, however acceptance of a submission for a security issue does not bypass the review process that applies to all submissions.